 Since setting up my own business, I have continued to work mostly in large organisations, helping people make work better, together.
 We not me, and us not I. As time passes, and I think more intentionally about well being, and more deeply about the craft that is my work, It becomes increasingly clear that this aspiration, this hope of making work better together, cannot be achieved until first and foremost, I am in the best place to be of use to you.
 As my customer, you pay me to facilitate and consult with you – you have every right to expect me to be fully present, at my best, and I believe I should expect the same of each of you.
 To that extent, for us to do something great together, I, indeed every I in the room and on the project, has to come before we.

-Last week I was within the walls of Windsor Castle, at St George’s House facilitating some fascinating discussions around Social Capital in the Workplace.
-St George’s House will in due course publish a report of the consultation which I will share when it is available.
+Last week, as a guest of Mark Catchlove and the good people at Herman Miller, I was within the walls of Windsor Castle.
+We were working at St George’s House facilitating some fascinating discussions around Social Capital in the Workplace.
+St George’s House published a report of the consultation which you can download and read from here.

-Although the bed in my room was very comfortable, I didn’t sleep for very long, in part because I was looking forward to getting back to work so much.
+Although the bed in my room was very comfortable, I didn’t sleep for very long, in part because I was excited to get back to work.
 I was up and about shortly after 5am, and because everywhere is unlocked, I made my way down to The Vicars’ Hall, the building we were working in.
-The Hall was built in 1415 and it’s rumoured that William Shakespeare visited the building with Queen Elizabeth to see the first production of The Merry Wives of Windsor.
-You can just about make it out on the left of this moonlit picture I took.
+The Hall was built in 1415 and it is rumoured that William Shakespeare visited the building with Queen Elizabeth to see the first production of The Merry Wives of Windsor.
+You can just about make the building out on the left of this moonlit picture I took.

 Once inside the Hall – I got to thinking about ‘What’s My Thing?’.
 I looked through all the notes people had made over dinner the previous evening and decided to put everyone’s things onto a large sheet of paper.

 This big picture is what greeted everyone when they came together to restart the conversation.
-It provoked a real buzz and all kinds of conversations about who does what.
+It provoked a real buzz and lots of conversations about who does what.
 I deliberately left names off the picture, and people began to piece things together based on conversations from the previous evening.